matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 ## Configuration

-2. Create the `hardhat.config.ts` file in the root and add the following code:
+2. Create the `hardhat.config.ts` file in the project root and add the following code:

 ```typescript
 import "@matterlabs/hardhat-zksync-deploy";